Addressing Litter Box Issues: Tips and Solutions

 Evaluate the Litter Box

 Ensure that the litter box meets your cat's preferences.
-It should be:
+Most cats prefer open litter boxes (vs covered).
+Here are some additional tips:

-Cleaned regularly.
-Stainless steel litter boxes are easier to clean and don’t hold in odors like regular plastic litter boxes.
+Cleaned boxes daily.
+No one likes to use a dirty bathroom, and the same goes for cats.
+Also, stainless steel litter boxes are easier to clean and don’t hold in odors like regular plastic litter boxes.

 Clean Soiled Areas Thoroughly